ChrisPritchard/GrislyGrotto/tasks.md

     - [x] delays based on account, and ip
     - [-] for comments, ensure that a user is on the page for a certain time before posting, maybe?
     - [x] and that for a given ip, they can only make one comment per five seconds?
-    - [ ] just the ip, and accounting for x-forwarded-for
+    - [x] just the ip, and accounting for x-forwarded-for
-    - [ ] some way of capping this so it doesn't grow infinitely
+    - [?] some way of capping this so it doesn't grow infinitely
  - [ ] the ability to make draft posts? visible only to the user?
     - probably via prefixing [DRAFT] to the title